Scout24/afp-alppaca/README.rst

     $ sudo PYTHONPATH=src/main/python python src/main/scripts/alppacad start -c src/main/python/resources/example_config.yaml

+You need to be root (or use sudo) to start the alppaca as a deamon.

 Use ``curl`` to perform some requests in a third one::

     $ curl localhost:25772/latest/meta-data/iam/security-credentials/